-- 32.10.1 The Contest Director will submit to the IAC: - a) Official Contest Results, including all files from the IAC scoring software. - b) A copy of all protests and Contest Jury decisions. - 32.10.2 The Contest Director will retain all contest paperwork until Official Results and Final Standings are posted and the protest period has expired. - 32.10.3 The Contest Director will retain the applications for entry into the contest for a period of one year.
+- 32.10.1 The Contest Director will submit to the IAC: - a) Official Contest Results, including all files from the IAC scoring software. - b) A copy of all protests and Contest Jury decisions. - c) Copies of Aircraft Review Forms and Pilot document Review Forms for all competitors. - 32.10.2 The Contest Director will retain all contest paperwork until Official Results and Final Standings are posted and the protest period has expired. - 32.10.3 The Contest Director will retain the applications for entry into the contest for a period of one year.